 When I started to build chatbots, one of my ideas was to create a celebrity bot that can answer questions.
 My initial tests were on Sequel, one of the oldest bot builder platforms out there.

 Within the bots, you can create different units – so-called episodes – that come with a nice visual builder.
 That way you can easily separate (but also connect) different flows inside of one chatbot.

 - Opportunity to connect to many platforms such as Kik or Skype

-- Great visual builder that lets you have a better overview of the user’s journey
+- A great visual builder that lets you have a better overview of the user’s journey

-- Useful features such as built-in poll or emoji support
+- Useful features such as a built-in poll or emoji support

-- Broadcasting function is a bit hard to manage, segment
+- The broadcasting function is a bit hard to manage, segment

 - Couldn’t find how to set up persistent menu